spanglerco/AssemblyHost/ExampleApplication/README.md

 To use an example as a starting point for another application, first add a reference to AssemblyHost in the project.
 For simplicity, AssemblyHostExample uses a project reference rather than referencing an already built AssemblyHost.exe.

-After adding a reference, find the example in the Examples folder and copy the Run and Stop (if applicable) methods.
-Modify as needed.
+If running the example application from Visual Studio, you can click the link to the source file next to the name of any example to open that example in Visual Studio.
+This allows you to select an example whose run behavior you want to model in your application and then jump right to the source.
+Copy the Run and Stop (if applicable) methods and modify as needed.

 # Adding an Example